This post contains an affiliate link.

 When reviewing a product, I always begin by examining the company who produces and sells the product.
 It’s unclear exactly when ZenSleep, the company behind ZenGuard, formed.
-Their Facebook page does state that the company was founded in December of 2014, however, I was unable to verify this information.
+Their Facebook page does state that the company was founded in December of 2014.
 The company lists a contact phone number of (800) 278-0150 as well as email@example.com as the email address.

 The identity and credentials of the person or persons associated with ZenSleep are unavailable on their website or through external sources online.

 The ZenGuard is one of several products offered by ZenSleep.
 The company also sells the ZenVents (Nose vents), ZenStrap (Chinstrap), ZenMask (Facemask), and ZenPlugs (EarPlugs).
 In addition, they offer an “all-in-one” kit which contains one of each mentioned item.